sindresorhus/ps-list/readme.md

 ## Related

-- [fastlist](https://github.com/MarkTiedemann/fastlist) - The binary used in this module to list the running processes on Windows.
+- [fastlist](https://github.com/MarkTiedemann/fastlist) - The binary used in this module to list the running processes on Windows